-Without it, many international sporting events simply would not have happened, as teams of 40 players or more, plus support staff and equipment, relied on aircraft charters to keep their sporting schedules running.
+Without air charter, many international sporting events would not have happened.
+Sports teams of 40 players or more, plus support staff and equipment, relied heavily on aircraft charters to keep their schedules running.
 Charter was also crucial during the Tokyo Olympics, with participating athletes required to stay in bubbles to avoid unnecessary contact with others.
 These past 18 months, working across five continents, we have embraced a wider, supporting role as Covid travel advisors, regularly dispensing advice to our clients on the rapidly changing requirements, providing close liaison on trip support, adhering to country restrictions as borders opened (and closed at short notice), and ensuring all relevant paperwork was presented or pre-arranged.
 We dispatched accompanying flight riders to liaise with airline/bizjet operators and airports on the spot, enabling team operations managers to stay focused on players and support staff.

 After 18 months of disruption, charter is soaring as the go-to solution.
 It’s being used more widely too – by both men’s and women’s teams, equally, who have turned to charter over-scheduled services.
 We have facilitated several long-haul flights bringing international football players back from their international duties at World Cup Qualifier games, ensuring they make it back to their domestic club matches in the fastest time possible.